psychemedia/storytelling-notes/matty_groves.md

 But whether it be ^o my weal or woe.

-This night I will lig with thee.”
+This night I will lig with thee."

 With that he heard a little tiny page,

 By his lady: 's coach as he ran :

-“ Allthough I am my lady: 's footpage.
+" Allthough I am my lady: 's footpage.

 Yet I am lord Barnard: 's man.

-“ My lord B^nard shall know of this.
+" My lord B^nard shall know of this.

-Whether I sink or swinj : ”
+Whether I sink or swinj : "

 And ever where thg bridges were broke,

 He laid him down to swim.

-“ Asleep, or wake ! thou lord Barnard,
+" Asleep, or wake ! thou lord Barnard,

 • •As thou art a man of life ;

 For little Musgrave is at Bucklesfordbery,

-Abed with thy own wedded wife.”
+Abed with thy own wedded wife."

 If this be true, thou little tiny page,